Toby Alderweireld contract: Tottenham trigger extension for defender to fend off interest from Manchester United & Co | Goal.com

 The Portuguese has since been relieved of his duties with the Red Devils and Spurs have been able to keep a prized asset on their books.

-A statement released on the club’s official website read: “The club can confirm that we have activated the option to extend Toby Alderweireld’s contract until 2020.
+A statement released on the club’s official website reads: “The club can confirm that we have activated the option to extend Toby Alderweireld’s contract until 2020.

 “The Belgium international defender has made 135 appearances for us to date since signing from Atletico Madrid in 2015.